 Should I get a certificate or master's?

-Choosing between a certificate or a master's degree all depends on your goals and what you need to get there.
+Choosing between a graduate certificate or a master's degree all depends on your goals and what you need to get there.

-A certificate will typically cost less – because you're taking fewer courses.
+A graduate certificate will typically cost less – because you're taking fewer courses.
 At Southern New Hampshire University, some of graduate certificates are only 4 classes, meaning you could possibly finish the program in 20 weeks (sometimes even less).

 A certificate could also help you learn just the skills you're looking for.
 If you have one particular goal in mind, and developing the know-how would only take you a few courses to master, then it makes perfect sense to enroll in a certificate program.